Paddle Georgia 2023

 NOV.
 10-12, 2023

-Paddle Georgia Okefenokee-Suwannee Ruver Adventure is a 2-day, 22-mile canoe/kayak event with camping at at historic Griffis Fish Camp near Fargo with catered meals, education programs and more.
+Paddle Georgia Okefenokee-Suwannee River Adventure is a 2-day, 22-mile canoe/kayak event with camping at at historic Griffis Fish Camp near Fargo with catered meals, education programs and more.

 We will begin our journey in the heart of the Okefenokee Swamp at Stephen C. Foster State Park by exploring one of the cypress-lined Okefenokee Wilderness Canoe Trails as it winds to the Suwannee River Sill.
 After passing over the sill, we will continue a short distance on the Suwannee to historic Griffis Fish Camp.
 The following day, we will continue down the blackwater Suwannee to Fargo.
 It’s an adventure into the birthplace of one of our region’s most fabled rivers and one of the wildest places in Georgia.

-Registration Fees: Registration fees are to be determined but should run between $225-$375.
+Registration Fees: Registration fees for Nov.
+10-12 range from $205-$355.
 Registration fees include campsite, six catered meals, educational programs, maps/guides, shuttle services and event t-shirt or other swag of your choice!
-Registration will open Spring 2023
+Fees do not include boat rentals or nominal entrance fee to Stephen Foster State Park.
+Registration opens July 10 at 8 a.m.
+Click the Register Now Online link below or go to https://georgiarivernetwork.regfox.com/paddle-georgia-2023-okefenokee-suwannee-river-adventure

 Day 1 of our journey will be spent on the Okefenokee’s Wilderness Canoe Trail system.
 Crisscrossing the 400,000-plus acre Okefenokee Swamp, the Okefenokee Wilderness Canoe Trails offer unparraled access to one of the wildest places in Georgia, home to 600 species of plants, 40 mammals, 50 reptiles and 60 amphibians.
 Additionally, more than 200 species of birds have been identified within the swamp.
 In places our route narrows as it passes through a dense cypress forest before opening out to the water stacked up behind the man-made Suwannee River Sill.
 We’ll pass through the sill and continue on the Suwannee River proper to the landing at Griffis Fish Camp.

 Day 2 of our journey, we will continue on the blackwater Suwannee as it winds between banks of cypress, tupelo, oak, pine and palmetto.
 Remote and islolated, it is no less wild than the Okefenokee.
-The trip ends in the tiny hamlet of Fargo adjacent to Stephen C. Foster State Park’s Suwannee River Eco-Lodge.
+The trip ends in the tiny hamlet of Fargo.

 Off river, we will camp at Griffis Fish Camp, an old-school fish camp that has been serving Okefenokee Swamp visitors since the 1930s.
 Nightly activities will include entertainment and education programs highlighting the area’s cultural and natural heritage.